JYInMyHeart/xck/README.md

 U can input "classpath;className" to invoke this classFile

-if the parameter "className" are some jdk's library's classFile.It can also be loaded and u can see some informations.
+if the parameter "className" is some jdk's library's classFile.It can also be loaded and u can see some informations.

 Note: